Grenadingue/2-wheels-1-arm/documents/algorithm_pseudo_code.md

 #### 2w1a moving capabilities
 2w1a has three *articulations*, a *wrist*, an *elbow* and a *shoulder*.
 Each *articulation* can be controlled independantly with a motor.
 To control a motor, we need to indicate a value in degrees, inside the range `[0, 300]`.
 Lets call the event of controlling an *articulation*, an *articulation instruction*.

-Lets now call a *step* a combination of one *articulation instruction* sent simultanously to each *articulation*.
+Lets now call a *step* a combination of one *articulation instruction* sent simultanously to each *articulation*, so a combination of three *articulation instructions*.

 #### Needed data to move
 As a human has two symetrical legs, it needs two symetrical *steps* to control its legs, and finaly move itself in a direction.
 The succession of this two steps is a *cycle*.
 A human repeat this *cycle* while it wants to move.